thefallenidealist/docs/riscv-mcu-seedstudio.md

 Debugger has 2x5 connector for connecting something like old AVR programmer cables, but they don't give you cable with connector.
 But they at least give you some dupoint cables.

 Bought it because it:
-- So I can easy debug my RISC-V board without fiddling with debugger
+- So I can easy debug my RISC-V board without fiddling with debugger HW or firmware
 - wasn't expensive compared to other FTDI boards (well, it was, because you will pay monstrous shipping)
 - has a housing
 - looked as neat way to connect to board